-The Place des Vosges (Vosges' square) is located in the heart of the fashionable Marais district, not far from the new Bastille opera.
+The Place des Vosges (Vosges' square) is located in the heart of the fashionable Marais district, a step from Bastille area and the new Paris Opera.
 King Henri IV decided its construction at the beginning of the 17th century.
 The Place des Vosges has a brick and stone architecture unique in Paris.
 It also features an homogeneous square design and lovely arcades.

 This tree-lined romantic square is one of the oldest and most handsome square in Paris.
 Surrounded by the arcades of splendid palaces, it was a meeting place for its elegant and wealthy population in the 17th century.
 Originally called ‘La Place Royale’ in 1612, it received its current name after the Revolution.